If your project dovetails with government policy and local plans, funding, support and partnerships will come more easily.

 - Community Planning Partnerships (CPPs): CPPs bring public agencies and communities together to plan and deliver better services locally.
-Your local council’s website will have a link to your local CPP, its community plan, and single outcome agreement.
+Search for ‘community planning’ on your local council’s website to find your local CPP.

 - Your local third sector interface: each local council has a ‘third sector interface’ to support, promote, develop and represent the community groups; voluntary organisations and social enterprises